- Lena Dunham’s food diary highlights common weight-loss mistakes

 Solution: Go back to the basics.

-Lena Dunham’s food diary includes many specialized foods and food brands.
-And she consumes them at random times throughout the day and night.
+Lena Dunham’s food diary includes specialized foods.
+And she consumes them at random times.
 But eating doesn’t need to be expensive or complicated.
-Before you start thinking about whether or not your food is gluten free, choosing flax seed oil over another type of oil or eating whole wheat bread instead of white, get yourself into a healthy eating pattern.
+Before you start thinking about whether your food is gluten free, choosing flax seed oil over another type of oil or eating whole wheat bread instead of white, get yourself into a healthy eating pattern.

-Living things thrive when they have a predictable pattern—whether it’s your plant, pet or your own sleep cycles.
+Living things thrive when they have a predictable pattern.
+Take care of your plants, pets and your sleep cycles.
 Be kind to yourself!
 Get into a routine.

 When you find yourself getting lost in the details try to press pause and refocus on the basics.
 Eat 3 balanced meals made mostly of whole foods each day.
 Include a balanced snack if you’re hungry.

-When you start eating breakfast, lunch and dinner regularly, you’ll find you can eat complete meals; just like everyone else who has a healthy relationship with food and is a healthy weight.
+When you start eating breakfast, lunch and dinner regularly, you’ll find you can eat complete meals; just like everyone else who has a healthy relationship with food.

-Once you’ve got the big, important things in place (3 balanced meals a day), start considering healthier alternatives to the staples you’re already eating.
+Once you’ve got important things in place (3 balanced meals/day), start considering healthier alternatives to the staples you’re already eating.

 I lost weight and have maintained it for more than 18 years, by eating white rice, milk chocolate and roasted nuts, for example, when building a healthy meal or snack.
 Recently I started choosing healthier alternatives like brown rice, dark chocolate and raw nuts.
 Not because I have to.
 I want to!
 The more I understand how the body works, the more I want to work with it.
 But before you start worrying about the small things, break the cycle of yo yo dieting!
 Get your body into a routine.
 Then slowly adapt your routine.